The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 Golden Beach, located south of Parikia, is considered to be one of the best beaches of Paros Island.

-Golden Beach (Chrissi Akti) is a long golden sandy beach extending 700 meters, famous by windsurfers for its ideal wind conditions.
+Golden Beach (Chrissi Akti) is a 700-meter-long golden sandy beach famous among windsurfers for its ideal wind conditions.

-Golden Beach is fully organized and offers windsurfs rentals and clubs.
+Golden Beach is fully organized and offers windsurf rentals and clubs.

-These beaches are reachable from the asphalted road by local buses or private way of transportation.
+These beaches are reachable from the asphalted road by local buses or private transportation.

 Santa Maria Paros:

-Santa Maria is located near Naoussa, in Plastira Bay and is a long coastline divided in two soft, golden sandy beaches which offer a beautiful view on the island of Naxos and crystalline emerald waters.
+Santa Maria is located near Naoussa, in Plastira Bay.
+Its long coastline is divided into two soft, golden sandy beaches, each offering a beautiful view of the island of Naxos and crystalline emerald waters.

-The first is commonly known as ‘Santa Maria Camping’ due to the nearby site.
+The first is known as ‘Santa Maria Camping’ due to the nearby site.
 The second is about a kilometer beyond the first and is on the right side of the road.
 It is a nice bay with good views.
-The snorkeling here is recommended and there is also a diving school
+Snorkeling here is recommended, and there is also a diving school.

 The first Santa Maria Beach is a bigger affair with a perfect view of Naxos.
-The beach is long with some loungers and in its center, you will find the diving and windsurf center.
-The water is perfect and clear and the sun-drenched sand whiter than you will find on other parts of the island.
-It is fully organized, with sunbeds, umbrellas and water sports facilities such as windsurfing, scuba diving, paddle boats, etc…
+The beach is long with some loungers, and in its center, you will find the diving and windsurf center.
+The water is perfect and clear, and the sun-drenched sand is whiter than on other parts of the island.
+It is fully organized, with sunbeds, umbrellas, and water sports facilities such as windsurfing, scuba diving, paddle boats, etc…

-A campsite is located behind the beaches and makes it really crowded during the picking season of July and August.
-The beach of Santa Maria in Paros can be reached by local bus or by infrequent fishing boats leaving from the harbor of Naoussa.
+A campsite is located behind the beaches, which makes them really crowded during the picking season of July and August.
+The beach of Santa Maria in Paros can be reached by local bus or infrequent fishing boats leaving from the harbor of Naoussa.

 ANTIPAROS